e2nIEE/pandapower/doc/about/what.rst

     - topological searches in electric networks
     - plotting of structural and/or geographical network plans
     - configuring and running state estimation

-pandapower does not yet support:
+    - static short circuit calculation according to IEC 60909

-    - static short circuit calculation (currently in development)
+pandapower does not yet support, but might in the future:
-    - unbalanced power flow problems (planned, but not currently in development)
+    - unbalanced power flow problems
-    - RMS simulation (planned, but not currently in development)
+    - RMS simulation

 pandapower does not, and most likely never will, support:
     - electromagnetic transient simulations